andrewRCr/TaskFocus/README.md

 Completed tasks can also remain in their original view for a user-defined length of time before being "cleaned up" - i.e., moved to the Completed view exclusively prior to eventual deletion.
 The parameters for these automatic clean-up and deletion intervals are exposed as user settings.

 Features user authentication and authorization, including transactional email with automated email address confirmation and email address/username and password change/reset functionality.
+Bi-directional data synchronization is performed automatically in the background on a periodic interval, but can also be triggered manually by the user.

 ## Usage
 For demo usage, please register as a new user.
-Please note that email confirmation is required.
+Note that email confirmation is required.

 Desktop app (Windows): [Download](https://github.com/andrewRCr/TaskFocus/releases/latest)
 Web app: [taskfocus.andrewcreekmore.com](https://taskfocus.andrewcreekmore.com)